Economic Growth, Cycles and Policy

 The Ricardian Equivalence Theorem in detail [Investopedia]

-Intuition: househols have more money in the first period, but they know they will have less in the second, so they save to pay higher taxes in the future.
+Intuition: households have more money in the first period, but they know they will have less in the second, so they save to pay higher taxes in the future.

-This comes from the fact that, in most cases, household are myope: they notice an increase in income, but they are unable to predict a future increase in taxation (households are not 100% rational and follow simple rules).
+This comes from the fact that, in most cases, households are myopic: they notice an increase in income, but they are unable to predict a future increase in taxation (households are not 100% rational and follow simple rules).

 However, even in theory, there are some possible deviations from the Ricardian Equivalence: